At a Glance: The Verdict

 Key Differences

-- Ecosystem: Apple Watch Ultra 3 requires an iPhone.
-Garmin Fenix 8 Pro works with both iOS and Android.
+- Ecosystem lock-in matters: The Ultra 3 requires an iPhone.
+The Fenix 8 Pro works with both iOS and Android, though the full Garmin Connect experience is equal on both platforms.

 Deep Dive Comparison